Due to the site's crash, I've had to re-publish ten of my articles. Sorry for any inconvenience. Thank you.

 So the Peace Walk moved side-by-side with the Dance and Movement group.
 We protested, waving our flags, tying up our banners, drinking tea, eating hot soup and fresh bread, and mingling with our fellow peace pilgrims from around the world.
 Secretly, our presence went further then a mere protest.
 We were all on a reconnaissance mission for the next day’s action.
 365 Days to Act Faslane 365

 : Here is a core group of individuals with a bull’s eye on making a difference.
 Based out of Helensburgh and the Faslane Peace Camp, these activists have created a campaign from October 1st, 2006 to September 30th, 2007.
 The intent?
-Bring international activism together by inviting multifarious groups
+Bring international activism together by inviting multifarious groups to join in

 On the edges of Faslane approaching the North Gate

-to join in an act of civil resistance and non-violence.
+an act of civil resistance and non-violence.
 And the goal?
 Create a just and peaceful world through education and action without the presence of the nuclear industry, war, and fear.
 The demand is surely high enough, the belief and yearning for peace is certainly great enough, and not a day passes outside HMNB Clyde at Faslane without one form of protest or another.

 Designed, thought out and planned from a pile of ideas to which we each contributed to and pondered upon for hours on end… we were ready… somewhat.
 Our Peace Walk had arrived to act, and so our day began at Coulport.
 Here, at the Royal Navy Armament Depot where the actual warheads for Faslane are kept in storage facilities, we did what we always do: we walked.